simondell/dotfiles/README.md

 These are mine.

 I've taken inspiration and copied scripts from {Zach Holman's dotfiles](https://github.com/holman/dotfiles).
+In fact, I've borrowed so much, that it should have been a fok.
+However, I wanted to learn how Zach's scripts worked, so I took little sips from his brew as I went along rather than downing the whole lot in one.